orchestracities/anubis/docs/index.md

 If he moves the data to platform B, most probably he will have to define again the control access policies for that data also in platform B.

+Of course, the support for distributed policies management may be of value also for a single platform deployed distributely.

 Anubis aims to avoid that :) or at least simplify this as much as possible for the data owner.
 How?
 Leveraging open source solutions (Envoy, OPA) and reference standards (e.g. W3C WAC, W3C ODRL, OAUTH2).